Provide assistance to Mizo community in Meghalaya: Zoramthanga writes to Conrad Sangma

-Mizoram Chief Minister Zoramthanga on Thursday wrote to his Meghalaya counterpart Conrad K Sangma seeking his assistance to extend humanitarian aid to the Mizo community, who are living in Meghalaya.
-Zoramthanga said that a sizeable Mizo community live in Shillong and other parts of Meghalaya that comprises of students, professionals, permanent residents and also visitors, who are stranded in the state due to the ongoing nationwide lockdown.
+Mizoram Chief Minister Zoramthanga on Thursday wrote to his Meghalaya counterpart Conrad K Sangma seeking his assistance to extend humanitarian aid to the Mizo community living in Meghalaya.
+Zoramthanga said that a sizeable number of Mizo people lives in Shillong and other parts of Meghalaya comprising of students, professionals, permanent residents and also visitors, who are stranded in the state due to the ongoing nationwide lockdown.

 "I would like to request you to kindly extend assistance to them by way of security, food, other daily requirement and medical care," Zoramthanga said in his letter.
 He said that his government has extended all possible help to outsiders, including those from Meghalaya.